FlokiTV/FlokiTV/README.md

  # 🗂 Projects
  Here I will list some projects that I participated.
 Some commercials and some not.
  ### jsRP
-    The jsRP is a toolkit developed in raw Javascript to be a framework with a default pattern to help develop resources in an organized way.
+    The jsRP is a toolkit for FiveM developed in raw Javascript to be a framework with a default pattern to help develop resources in an organized way.

     - Work in Progress